MiguelSombrero/cyber-security-base-project/report.md

     <input class="form-control p-2" type="text" autofocus="true" name="title" placeholder="A title of your post" minlength="1" maxlength="50" required></input>

-Malicious user could bypass client-side validation and make request directly to the server.
+Attacker could bypass client-side validation and make request directly to the server.
 Since there is no validation of user input at the server, this could allow attacker to inject malicious code in the database.

 Also, validation constraints aren't nearly strict enought.
 For example username have to be between 5-20 and password 5-100 characters.
 There is no constraints for the format; one could enter 5 blanks as a password and username.